pabloferg/dialogflow-flights/README.md

 ## Appendix: Destination images and similar destinations Suggestion Chips

 The main database we will use is stored in Firestore.
-We will load a [reference table](/aIrport_codes_200.csv) for 200 destinations, containing.
+We will load a [reference table](/aIrport_codes_200.csv) for 200 destinations.

-Each destination in the database has an image and a list of similar destinations.
-The image is an url where theimage is hosted.
+Each destination in the database has an **image url** and a list of **similar destinations**.

 You could build this database with your own images and calculate the similarity based on users behaviour on your website, geographic proximity, themes (beach, ski, nature...) , etc. In this example we will use an already built database from [Nomadlist.com](https://nomadlist.com), a nice website with lots of info about places to visit.

+(Pending: add more explanation)

 ![Screenshot](scrapper.png)

+The following is python code.

 ```python